Dhakkshin/sem2_C/structs/structs.md

 }
 ```

-1. Question 1
-    Create a record for 3 employees with the struct defined above
+1. Create a record for 3 employees with the struct defined above

  - Method 1:

 ```c
 #include <stdio.h>